IPv4 Lease: Is It a Scalable Option?

 Also, if companies choose to lease their assets, they don’t need to worry about managing a large pool of unutilized resources.
 Network administrators, in turn, can save time on other vital tasks.

-Regardless, some companies might choose to hold onto IP addresses without leasing them until they can sell the asset at a higher price.
+Despite the many great benefits, some companies might choose to hold onto IP addresses without leasing them until they can sell the asset at a higher price.
 But what if the IPv4 market collapses?
 In this, albeit unlikely, case, companies would be left with a valueless asset.
 Due to this risk, companies that choose to hold onto IPv4 addresses should consider monetizing IPs until they find a buyer.

 Is it possible to scale IPv4 leasing?